-Ildp med-fast-startcount This command specifies the amount of MED Fast Start LLDPDUs to transmit during the activation process of the LLDP-MED Fast Start mechanism.
+IIdp This command specifies the amount of MED Fast Start LLDPDUs to transmit during med-fast-start-count the activation process of the LLDP-MED Fast Start mechanism.
 Use the no form to restore the default setting.

-IIdp med-fast-start-count packets
+IIdp med-fast-start-count packet-number